georgesohran/All-CS50Web-projects/wiki/entries/Flask.md

 #Flask
-Flask is a web framework for python.
+Flask is a web framework for python, HTML, CSS